 Misuses of God’s gift of human sexuality will be understood to include, but not be limited to gender expression inconsistent with sex assigned at birth (transgender), gender transition, sexual abuse, sexual harassment, sexual assault, heterosexual misconduct, homosexual conduct, or possession of pornographic materials.
-In addition, the College considers indiscreet public display of affection as inappropriate behavior.
+In addition, the College and the School consider indiscreet public display of affection as inappropriate behavior.

-Employees and students at College of the Ozarks are expected to conduct themselves at all times in accordance with the highest standards of Christian morality.
-It is particularly important to the College that high standards of sexual morality be observed among its employees and
+Employees and students at College of the Ozarks and School of the Ozarks are expected to conduct themselves at all times in accordance with the highest standards of Christian morality.
+It is particularly important to the College and School that high standards of sexual morality be observed among its employees and

-Toward this end, the College may subject to disciplinary action any employee or student who engages in or encourages:
+Toward this end, the College and School may subject to disciplinary action any employee or student who engages in or encourages:

 1. Gender expression inconsistent with sex assigned at birth;